 Not everyone wants a conventional engagement ring.
 Orsini often accommodates clients who are looking for a style that breaks with tradition.
 Sarah can work with you to create a ring that’s unique to your tastes, or of course you can select a piece from our fabulous range of international designers.
 For example, a Nudo ring with diamonds by Pomellato is a unique choice for an engagement ring.
 “That’s designed to last a lifetime as well, if they care for it,” says Sarah.
 “And it's a really contemporary look that’s not as traditional.”

-Some clients would prefer a semi-precious stone for their engagement rings.
+Some clients would prefer an emerald or aquamarine for their engagement rings.
+This may be because they love the colour or the gemstone, it has special meaning, or purely cost.
 Sarah is happy to accommodate this in her designs, but she does warn that the stone is not going to be as hard-wearing as a diamond.
-“Diamond is at the very top of the hardness scale, and then if you drop down considerably, the next hardest gemstones are your sapphires and your rubies.
-Then you drop down again and then you’ve got your emeralds and you’ve got aquamarines,” says Sarah, who doesn’t recommend anything below a sapphire on the scale for engagement rings, including emeralds.
+“Diamonds are at the very top of the hardness scale, and then if you drop down considerably, the next hardest gemstones are your sapphires and your rubies.
+Then you drop down again and then you’ve got your emeralds and you’ve got aquamarines,” says Sarah, who doesn’t recommend anything below a sapphire on the moh scale for engagement rings, including emeralds.
 “There are other options; you can actually get beautiful green sapphires.
 They’re not quite the same shade of green, but you can still get stunning colours in the sapphire family.”
+Occasionally a client requests a semi-precious stone, Sarah will accommodate this, but warns her clients that they are not designed for an engagement ring, which is designed to last a life time, and they will have to take extra care with the ring.

 Which shape of stone?